Leonard’s Book Recommendations

 Jonathan Haidt.
 The Righteous Mind: Why Good People Are Divided by Politics and Religion (Penguin Books, 2013).

-Jonathan Haidt and Greg Lukianoff.
+Jonathan Haidt & Greg Lukianoff.
 The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure (Penguin Books, 2019).

 Steven Pinker.
 The Blank Slate: The Modern Denial of Human Nature (New York: Penguin USA, 2011).